-- 9.1 Research proposals must pass scientific review before submission to the HREC or ECRA for ethical review in order to ensure that sound and valid scientific methods are applied to the study. - 9.2 In the case of the HREC, scientific review will be managed and quality assured by the Executive Scientist and in the case of the ECRA this will be done by a scientific review committee.
-Both processes will operate according to their respective Standard Operating Procedures (SOP). - 9.3 Below is summarized description of the scientific review process:
+- 9.1 Research proposals must pass scientific review before submission to the HREC or ECRA for ethical review in order to ensure that sound and valid scientific methods are applied to the study. - 9.2 In the case of the HREC, scientific review will be managed and quality assured by the Executive Scientist, and in the case of the ECRA this will be done by a scientific review committee.
+Both processes will operate according to their respective Standard Operating Procedures (SOP). - 9.3 Below is a summarized description of the scientific review process:

-Stage Research involving humans Research involving animals Notes 1 Unit/Platform Director or Unit/Platform Director or Rejected proposals must not designee, review and approve designee, will review and be submitted for the next proposal for submission to approve proposal for stage the next level submission to the next level 2 Submission to the REC secretariat for initial screening for completeness Not applicable Incomplete proposals will be returned to the Principal Investigator (PI), copying Unit Director (where applicable) 3 Scientific review and quality assurance by the Executive responsible for Research Strategy Not applicable Proposals with obvious problems will be returned to the PI prior to the independent review, copying
+Stage Research involving humans Research involving animals Notes 1 Unit/Platform Director or Unit/Platform Director or Rejected proposals must not designee, will review and designee, will review and be submitted for the next approve proposal for approve proposal for stage submission to the next stage submission to the next stage 2 Submission to the office of the Executive Scientist for initial screening for completeness Not applicable Incomplete proposals will be returned to the Principal Investigator (PI), copying Unit Director (where applicable) 3 Scientific review and quality assurance by the Executive Scientist.
+Not applicable Proposals with obvious problems will be returned to the PI prior to the independent review, copying Unit/Platform Director (where applicable)

-Unit/Platform Director

-(where applicable)

-4 Independent scientific review Submission of proposal to PI must respond to comments
+4 Independent scientific review Submission of proposal for PI must respond to comments

-by appropriate scientific formalized scientific review to the satisfaction of the
+by appropriate scientific review by the formalized to the satisfaction of the

-reviewers appointed by the committee reviewers.
+reviewers appointed by the scientific review committee. reviewers.

-Executive responsible for NB: In case of the research
+office Executive Scientist.
+NB: In case of the research

-Research Strategy involving humans, the
+involving humans, the

 Executive responsible for

 Research Strategy will

 determine if proposal requires

 further revision or is quality

-assured for the REC.
+assured for the HREC.

 - 9.4 A copy of the scientific review form containing the reviewers' comments, response thereto by the researcher and the reviewers' approval will be part of the documents submitted to the HREC or ECRA.
-This will streamline the process and allow the HREC and AREC to focus on the ethics issues, knowing that an in-depth scientific review has been performed and protocol stand up to the scientific scrutiny appropriate to the discipline concerned. - 9.5 Notwithstanding reviews referred to in this section 9 of this policy and keeping in line with section 1.6.4 of the Guidelines: Ethics in Health Research: Principles, Processes and Structures-2015, HREC or AREC may initiate additional scientific review where required.
+This will streamline the process and allow the HREC and ECRA to focus on the ethics issues, knowing that an in-depth scientific review has been performed and the protocol stands up to the scientific scrutiny appropriate to the discipline concerned. - 9.5 Notwithstanding reviews referred to in this section 9 of this policy and keeping in line with section 1.6.4 of the Guidelines: Ethics in Health Research: Principles, Processes and Structures-2015, HREC or ECRA may initiate additional scientific review where required.